Kodsport/egoi23.se/competition/contest-rules.md

 ------------------------

 There will be two competition days, see the [Schedule](https://egoi23.se/schedule).
-On each day contestants will be given four tasks to solve in 5 hours.
-The tasks will be in random order, that is **tasks are not sorted by difficulty.**
+On each day contestants will be given four tasks to solve in 5 hours. ~~The tasks will be in random order, that is tasks are not sorted by difficulty.~~
+<mark> The task will be <b>sorted by difficulty</b> as perceived by the scientific committee.
+Note that contestants might disagree with the order so we suggest they <b>read all problems</b>.
+Remember that hard problems can have easy subtasks.</mark>

 Practice Session
 --------------------